 Many people ask themselves, “Do I need to hire an attorney?”
 If the accident claimed the life of someone you love, the answer is likely “yes.”
 You probably are wondering how you are going to pay funeral costs and other expenses following the tragic accident.
 You absolutely should not have to pay out of pocket for an accident caused by someone else’s careless actions.
 Studies show that individuals who hire an attorney can recover significantly more than the amount that people without a lawyer receive.
 By hiring an experienced wrongful death attorney, you can pay attention to properly grieving your loved one and taking care of your family during this difficult time.

 Don’t trust your injury case to just any attorney, however.
 An inexperienced or apathetic lawyer may not have the knowledge, resources, or drive to handle your case the way it needs to be handled.
-If you have lost a loved one in an accident in South Carolina, turn to the legal team that has been helping families like yours since 1969: the team at Jebaily Law Firm, P.A.
+If you have lost a loved one in an accident in South Carolina, turn to the legal team that has been helping families like yours since 1969: the team at Jebaily Law Firm.

 When your family’s stability and financial future is on the line, it is critical to have a team that has experience with serious car accident cases on your side.
-The attorneys of Jebaily Law Firm, P.A., have recovered millions on behalf of people just like you across South Carolina.
+The attorneys of Jebaily Law Firm have recovered millions on behalf of people just like you across South Carolina.
 We are ready to fight for the compensation you and your family are owed.

 Located in Florence, our team of knowledgeable and battle-tested trial lawyers can help you if someone you love was killed in an accident involving a car, truck, motorcycle, 18-wheeler, or another type of traffic accident.
 We will seek justice and accountability from those responsible and will help you pursue the compensation you need to support your family after this tragic accident.
 Contact a compassionate, experienced lawyer by phone, fill out a contact form on our site, or chat with us live to get started on your case today.